Spade-Software/BackOps/src/content/docs/modules/guestlist.md

 ---
-title: 🎫 Guest List
+title: Guest List
 description: Talks through the Carts Module
 lastUpdated: 2025-06-04
-sidebar:
-  order: 7
 ---

-The **GuestList module** is a **global module** used to manage artist guest entries for events.
-Unlike staff or crew credentials, guest list entries are used to grant **patron-level access** to individuals attending on behalf of a performer or collaborator.
+The **Guest List module** is a **global module** used to manage artist guest entries for events.
+Unlike credentials, guest list entries are used to grant **patron-level access** to individuals attending on behalf of a performer or collaborator.

 ---

-### 🧭 Purpose
+## Purpose

 Artists, managers, and other collaborators are often allocated a set number of guest passes in their contracts or riders.
 The GuestList module provides a simple way to: